zbmed-semtec/word2doc2vec-doc-relevance-training/README.md

 # Word2doc2vec-Doc-relevance-training
 This repository focuses on an approach exploring and evaluating literature-based document-to-document (doc-2-doc) recommendations based on the Word2Vec technique.
 The approach involves generating document-level embeddings through centroid aggregation of word embeddings.
 The dataset used is the RELISH Corpus, an expert-curated collection of biomedical literature consisting of pairwise document assessments.
 The workflow comprises of training Word2Vec models on a predefined training set, followed by the assessment of doc-2-doc recommendations on a distinct test set.
-Additionally, Optuna is utilized to optimize the hyperparameters of the trained Word2Vec models.
+Additionally, Optuna is utilized to optimize the hyperparameters of the trained Word2Vec models using the validation dataset.

 ## 📚🔍Table of Contents